naimsolong/naimsolong.com/content/posts/usebruno-open-source-api-client.md

 #### Result

-The result of these asserts and tests will be all green.
+For each test description have green tick meaning the test is passed, some goes to assertions.
+Otherwise, if the test or assertions are failed, then the red cross will appear.

 ![Bruno Asserts and Tests](/images/posts/bruno-asserts-test.png)

 ### 3. Chrome Console

-Can use Chrome Developer Tools same to Google Chrome!
+Can use Chrome Developer Tools to debug the request!
 Just simply click, three dots on left top corner and click 'Chrome Console'.
-It will appear like this.
+It have Elements, Console, Network tab same with the Google Chrome!

 ![Bruno Chrome Console](/images/posts/bruno-chrome-console.png)

-We can debug the request inside this Custom Script.
-For this example, we just `console.log` at the Pre Request and Post Response section.
+We can debug the request using the Custom Script and `console.log` at the Pre Request or Post Response section.
+Then the Console tab will appear the result.

 ![Bruno Console Log](/images/posts/bruno-console-log.png)